U.S. announces first new North Korea sanctions since failed summit

 On Monday, two senior U.S. senators called for the Trump administration to correct a slowing pace of American sanctions designations on North Korea, saying there had been a marked decline in such actions during the past year of U.S. diplomatic engagement with Pyongyang.

-They pointed to a 2019 U.N. report which found that North Korea had continued to defy U.N. sanctions with a massive increase in smuggling of petroleum products and coal and violation of bans on arms sales.
+They pointed to a 2019 U.N. report which found that North Korea continues to defy U.N. sanctions with an increase in smuggling of petroleum products and coal and violation of bans on arms sales.

 The Treasury statement said Dalian Haibo was targeted for dealings with Paeksol Trading Corp, a company previously designated by U.S. sanctions on North Korea.